SystemsApproach/private5g/software/gitops.rst

 running.
 All that's left is to activate Fleet on your cluster, but before doing that, you first need to edit the Fleet specifications in your forked `aether-apps` repo to reflect the details of your particular deployment.
-This is a manual process, but one worth doing because it is how an operator ultimately manages a deployment.
+This is a manual process, but one worth understanding because it is how will eventually manage an operational deployment.

-One approach is to compare the Fleet-specific files in `aether-apps` with various configuration files in `aether-onramp`.
+A good starting point is to compare the Fleet-specific files in `aether-apps` with various configuration files in `aether-onramp`.
 Using the SD-Core app in the 2.1 release of Aether as an example, you will see that the respective `sd-core-5g-values.yaml` files in `aether-apps` and `aether-onramp` are nearly identical.
 One difference is that the latter contains variables that the Makefile has to resolve (e.g., `${NODE_IP}`, `${DATA_IFACE}`, and `${ENABLE_GNBSIM}`) before calling Helm, whereas the former has default values already filled in.
-These values may not match your target deployment, so you need to fix them.
-If you look at `mk/core.mk` in your copy of `aether-onramp` you will see an `envsubst` command that automates these edits during the Make process.
-You need to replicate these edits manually on the corresponding `aether-apps` file.
+These default values are sufficient for getting started (e.g., it enables the GNBSIM emulator), but they will need to change as your deployment environment becomes more complex, or you want to reconfigure the respective Kubernetes applications.

-Note that `aether-apps` also has a set of `fleet.yaml` files, each of which contains information that can be found in `aether-onramp/configs/release-2.1` (e.g., the Helm Chart version number and the name of the values override file).
+Note that `aether-apps` also has a set of `fleet.yaml` files, each of which contains information that can also be found in `aether-onramp/configs/release-2.1` (e.g., the Helm Chart version number and the name of the values override file).
 The main difference is that `aether-apps` uses Fleet-specific syntax for this information, whereas `aether-onramp` is ad hoc.
-This information does not need to be edited, unless you want to substitute a different values file or chart version.
-Similarly, you are free to edit other sections of the values files to affect different configuration parameters.
+This information does not need to be edited until you are ready to substitute a different values file or chart version.

 You are now ready to activate Fleet, which can be done by typing: